emjay888/quest/Quest_deployment_solution_README.md

 # Overview of my solution for this quest.

-### 1. Terraform: configuration files in the directory creates EC2 instances, Target Group with an ALB and bootstraps our application deployment.
+### 1. Terraform:
+Configuration files in this directory creates EC2 instances, Target Group with an ALB and bootstraps our application deployment.

 Prerequisites already set up and used for this deployments are:
 VPC and public subnets